 Now, every time we’ve visited Croatia, we always try to get in a visit to at least a few of the islands; especially as they’re usually quite easy to visit from the bigger cities like Split, Dubrovnik or coastal towns, too.

 It might seem that Croatia is a relatively small country in Europe, but don’t let that fool you.
 There are well over 1,000 of the best islands in Croatia that line the coast.
 Best of all, most are really easy to visit by ferry or smaller boats.

 Anyway, without rambling on for me more, take a look at some of the best islands in Croatia to visit on your next trip.
 Have fun!

 1.)
 Dugi Otok

-Šolta is easily accessible by ferry from Split, with a journey taking around 35 minutes or so.
-Head to Šolta to experience some of its most famous vine yards and olive groves that are still owned and passed down through generations of island residents.
-You can also rent a bicycle and explore the islands many little towns and farms that criss cross this beautiful place.
+Now, with a journey taking around 35 minutes or so.
+Head to experience some of the best things to do on Solta like; exploring the vineyards and olive groves that are still owned and passed down through generations of island residents.

 3.)
 Veliki Brijun